karllhughes/personal-blog-5/_posts/2020-05-26-start-freelance-blogging.markdown

 ### How Much Does it Pay?
 Most freelance writers have a tough time making much money, but technical writing is among the highest-paid segments of the industry.
 I've been paid anywhere between $200 and $700 per article depending on the topic, publication, and length.
 It usually works out to between $50 and $250 per hour (excluding administrative work and pitching).
 Obviously, that's a big spread, so you'll have to balance the kind of writing you want to do with your desire for income.

 For example, you might get paid $500 for a long piece about something you've never used before.
-The upside to this kind of post is that _you'll learn a lot_, but the downside is that your hourly rate won't be great.
+The upside to this kind of post is that _you'll learn a lot_, but the downside is that your hourly rate isn't great if it takes you 20 hours of work.

 ### What Skills Do You Need to Have?
 Technical bloggers are well-paid because they have to have specialized knowledge that can take years to acquire.
 Writing in-depth software engineering tutorials can require quite a bit of research - even if you are already familiar with the topic.
 I've been writing software for almost ten years now, and some articles take me 2-3 hours of research before I can even get started writing.